Citi ordered to pay $770 million over credit card practices

 Citi said it had been issuing refunds and had stopped selling products that were part of its agreements with the regulators, including credit monitoring and debt protection products.

-Capital One Financial Corp, American Express Co and Discover Financial Services are among other card issuers that have been fined by the CFPB since 2012.
+Capital One Financial Corp (COF.N), American Express Co (AXP.N) and Discover Financial Services (DFS.N) are among other card issuers that have been fined by the CFPB since 2012.

 Citi shares were up 0.5 percent at $59.13 in late afternoon trading on the New York Stock Exchange.